wp-plugins/polylang/readme.txt

 * fix: translated taxonomies and post types from wpml-config.xml are not filtered on frontend (introduced in 1.7.2)
 * fix: WPML strings translations not always loaded (introduced in 1.7)
 * fix: $.ajaxPrefilter() may not work as expected [props ScreenfeedFr](https://wordpress.org/support/topic/ajaxprefilter-may-not-work-as-expected)
+* fix: can't hide the language code for the default language when using subdomains
+* fix: incorrect static front page url when combining when hiding the default language information

 = 1.7.3 (2015-04-11) =